AtomLinter/linter-erlc/README.md

     correct location.
 If you need to override this specify the full path to `erlc`.

-*   `includeDirs`: You can add a comma seperated list of paths that need to be included by erlc.
+*   `includeDirs`: You can add a comma separated list of paths that need to be included by `erlc`.
 You can add relative paths to the project root directory.
 The project must be in OTP style for it to resolve the project root.
-For example: `includes,other/paths`.
+For example: `includes, other/paths`.

-*   `pa`: A comma seperated list of paths added with the -pa flag.
-For example `~/.ebin`
+*   `pa`: A comma separated list of paths added with the -pa flag.
+For example `~/.ebin, /opt/ebins`